-"Rule" or "Rules" means the rules of the District compiled in this document, as supplemented or amended from time to time, and any rule adopted to implement these rules.
+"Rule" or "rules" means the rules of the District compiled in this document, as supplemented or amended from time to time, and any rule adopted to implement these rules.

-"Saline line" means, for the Carrizo-Wilcox Aquifer, the applicable lines that are shown on a map labeled Figure 20, and for the Sparta Sand line that is shown on Figure 22, of Texas Water Development Board Report No. 185, dated June 1974, entitled "Ground-Water Resources of Brazos and Burleson Counties, Texas", that mark the boundary between that part of the respective aquifers having water with total dissolved solids of less than 3,000 milligrams per liter and that part of the respective aquifers having water with TDS of greater than 3,000 milligrams per liter.
+"Saline line" means, for the Carrizo-Wilcox Aquifer, the applicable lines that are shown on a map labeled Figure 20, and for the Sparta Sand the line that is shown on Figure 22, of Texas Water Development Board Report No. 185, dated June 1974, entitled "Ground-Water Resources of Brazos and Burleson Counties, Texas", that mark the boundary between that part of the respective aquifers having water with total dissolved solids of less than 3,000 milligrams per liter.